wrmay/cloudmaker/README.md

 Provisioning proceeds in the following order:
 1. If the ssh key provided in _security.json_ is not present within your Digital Ocean account, it is uploaded.
 2. The servers are provisioned.
+If provided, the server will be provisioned with your public ssh key so you will be able to access it with passwordless ssh
 3. The requested DNS records are created / verified for each server.
 If there is already a record with the requested name, mapped to another server, provisioning will fail.
-If the provisioned server supports  ipv6 then an 'AAAA' record will be created pointing to its ipv6 interface (in addition to an 'A' record pointing to its ipv4 interface).
+If the provisioned server supports  ipv6 then an 'AAAA' record will be created pointing to its public ipv6 interface in addition to an 'A' record pointing to its public ipv4 interface.
 4. The full inventory of droplets provisioned in the Digital Ocean account (whether provisioned by cloudmaker or something else) is written to _inventory.json_ in the current directory.
+This file contains useful information that cannot be known before provisioning, such as the ip addresses of provisioned servers

 If the region where a droplet is provisioned supports IPv6, it will automatically be enabled.
 Similarly, if a region supports private networking,